VolleyIndustries/readme/faq.md

 ***What does a good request on Volley look like?***

 Requests that get lots of useful replies on Volley accomplish two things: First, they clearly state the skills or experience of the person they're trying to connect with.
 Second, they explain *why* they’re looking to meet that person.
 For example, a request like *"I'm looking for feedback from UX designers about how to improve my web app's onboarding experience"* works nicely.
 For more examples, check out our [guidelines](https://github.com/VolleyIndustries/readme/blob/master/request-guidelines.md).

+***Why do I need a topic for my request?***

+As Volley grows, so too does the diversity of requests.
+Adding a topic to your request makes it easier for relevant people to find your request.
+Check out our request [guidelines](https://github.com/VolleyIndustries/readme/blob/master/guidelines.md) for other ways to make it easier for people to help you on Volley.

 <!--***What is Karma?***-->